Rockafellian Relaxation and Stochastic Optimization under Perturbations: Rockafellian Relaxation

-The functions $\{f^\nu, \nu\in\nats\}$ are {\em asymptotically strictly exact Rockafellians} if $f$ is strictly exact.
-The asymptotic (strict) exactness is said to hold for a vector $\bar y\in\reals^m$ when $f$ is (strictly) exact for $\bar y$. \end{definition}
+The functions $\{f^\nu, \nu\in\nats\}$ are {\em strictly limit-exact Rockafellians} if $f$ is strictly exact.
+The (strict) limiting exactness is said to be supported by $\bar y\in\reals^m$ when $f$ is (strictly) exact, supported by $\bar y$. \end{definition}

-In the presence of asymptotically exact Rockafellians, we are on solid ground for passing from the actual problem \eqref{eqn:actualproblem} to the approximating problem \eqref{eqn:approxproblem}; the latter provides arbitrarily accurate solutions of the former.
+In the presence of limit-exact Rockafellians, we are on solid ground for passing from the actual problem \eqref{eqn:actualproblem} to the approximating problem \eqref{eqn:approxproblem}; the latter provides arbitrarily accurate solutions of the former as seen by the following fact.